malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 * Aleatoric uncertainty, however, arises from the inherent stochasticities of a system, such as process noise, and noise in the method of state observation.
 As note by Chua _et al_ (2018), "without a way to distinguish epistemic uncertainty from aleatoric, an exploration algorithm (e.g. Bayesian optimization) might mistakingly choose actions with high predicted reward-variance ‘hoping to learn something’ when in fact such variance is caused by persistent and irreducible system stochasticity offering zero exploration value."
 * Thus the active inference exploration algorithm benefits from explicitly identifying whether uncertainties are aleatoric or epistemic.
 For example, Chua _et al_ (2018) propose a solution for that via ensemble models.
 They are able to measure epistemic uncertainties by differences across models, and aleatoric uncertainties through explicit data variance modelling within each model.

-**Multi-system Cooperation**:
+**Distributed Multi-system Collaboration**:
+* A distributed multi-system collaboration through competition, based on biology, is discussed within [[Cooperative Competitive Systems]].
+But its distributed nature creates a fundamentally unstable dynamic.
+This is thus a huge motivation for understanding and designing a centralised autonomous monitoring and control system, for its ability to provide a stabilising force.
+* However, the learnings from the distributed architecture discussion is that very few brain processes are truly central.
+It must be assumed that AMC is distributed in nature too.
+Thus, the bigger question becomes how AMC can be integrated into a distributed system, while still providing the necessary stabilising force.
-* Building in some mechanism for the architecture to support multiple systems of processing (eg: habitual action vs planning, habitual prediction vs bayesion inference, memory interactions), and to enable cooperative / competitive interactions.
+* Understanding how to construct a distributed multi-system architecture is also necessary when considering the need to emulate multiple systems of processing - eg: habitual action vs planning, habitual prediction vs bayesion inference, memory interactions.
 * Learning, in particular, can get much harder in this architecture.
 * So it needs a solid theoretical foundation.
-* See [[Cooperative Competitive Systems]] for an exploration of this.

 # References